mariumtapal/website/content/about/index.md

 title: about
 ---

+### Hi, I'm Marium Tapal!

-I am an undergraduate student at Smith College double majoring in Statistical and Data Sciences (SDS) & Mathematics expected to graduate in May 2022.
+I study Statistical and Data Sciences (SDS) & Mathematics at Smith College with an expected graduation date in May 2022.
 I have a passion for data science and engineering where I leverage my technical knowledge with extensive transferable and interpersonal skills to develop and improve tools used in industry.

-I am an R enthusiast: I co-wrote of the [`fec16`](/projects/fec16.html) R package.
-This summer, I am working with Professor Albert Y. Kim on improving the [`fivethirtyeight`](https://github.com/rudeboybert/fivethirtyeight) R package and ModernDive book from .
-I serve as the Data Ambassador of Smithies in Statistical and Data Sciences, a student run orgranization spreading the love of data science.

-Outside of data science, I am a House Community Adviser at Smith College Residence Life and the publicity chair for EKTA, the South Asian Students Organization.
+One of my favourite projects is the [`fec16`](https://github.com/baumer-lab/fec16) R package (hosted on CRAN) that I co-authored.
+I am also a contributer to the [`fivethirtyeight`](https://github.com/rudeboybert/fivethirtyeight) R package and the [`ModernDive`](https://github.com/moderndive) book and package.

 In my spare time, I obsess over aviation, experiment with making brownies and other delicious baked goods, and spend time reading all kinds of books!

+Feel free to contact me via [email](mailto::mariumtapal@gmail.com) or on [Twitter](https://twitter.com/mariumtapal)!

+Note: This website is a work in progress, please stay tuned!